r3s/indicate-brightness/README.md

-##### If it is some other file that works for you, say for example, `/sys/class/backlight/acpi_video0/brightness` , then you edit the source and follow the above instructions for that specific file.
+##### If it is some other file that works for you, say for example, `/sys/class/backlight/acpi_video0/brightness` , then you can edit the source and follow the above instructions for that specific file.
 ##### Note : You will also have to change the `brightness` variable inside the source to suitable values.